MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMSoftwareUpdatePointComponent.md

 ```

 ### -SiteSystemServerName

-Specifies an array of names of a site system servers in Configuration Manager.
+Specify the FQDN of a site system server that has the software update point role.

 ```yaml
 Type: String